Xevious202/DevNet_Associate_Anki/README.md

 - 5.5 Describe principles of infrastructure as code | 1 "Automation"
 - 5.6 Describe the capabilities of automation tools such as Ansible, Puppet, Chef, and Cisco NSO | 10 "Automation"
 - 5.7 Identify the workflow being automated by a Python script that uses Cisco APIs including ACI, Meraki, Cisco DNA Center, or RESTCONF
-- 5.8 Identify the workflow being automated by an Ansible playbook (management packages, user management related to services, basic service configuration, and start/stop)
+- 5.8 Identify the workflow being automated by an Ansible playbook (management packages, user management related to services, basic service configuration, and start/stop) | 5 "Ansible"
 - 5.9 Identify the workflow being automated by a bash script (such as file management, app install, user management, directory navigation)
 - 5.10 Interpret the results of a RESTCONF or NETCONF query
 - 5.11 Interpret basic YANG models